Sitecore migration

 Renderings and placeholders have grown into a layout system only one person on the team understands.

-Editors cannot ship a banner without a developer staging the experience first.
+Editors cannot ship a banner without a developer wiring the rendering first.

 The Reality